|

 You laugh at him when he gleefully destroys works of priceless art in a

-Gotham Gallery (in a scene that’s funny and sly at the same time), but you may
+Gotham art gallery (in a scene that’s funny and macabre at the same time), but you may

 Keaton is nearly a schizophrenic man with deeply imbedded personal scars caused